AnnMarieW/HelloDash/CONTRIBUTING.md

 #### Get app code from gallery directory
-To show an compete app from the gallery without an external link  - like in a modal using dcc.Markdown(code), it can be read from a file like this:
+To show a compete app from the gallery without an external link  - like in a modal using dcc.Markdown(code), it can be read from a file like this:

 ```python